benico50/product_inventory/README.md

 # Contribution
 Access to contribute has been restricted currently.
 This is due to me wanting to remove an element of confusion in my own code base.
 I plan to open this up once I'm more comfortable.

+# Planned improvements
+- Increase the readability of the inventory display.
+Currently product ID's and their information aren't showing in an optimal format.
+- Tweak GUI to better display labels and contents
+- Force GUI window on additional Tkinter windows
+- Allow additional product information to be added
+- Allow other inventory search terms - rather than just by ID